cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

 A crucial feature of a Layer 2 is its ability to interact with Layer 1.

 Starknet has its own `L1-L2` messaging system, which is different from its consensus mechanism and the submission of state updates on L1.
 Messaging is a way for smart-contracts on L1 to interact with smart-contracts on L2 (or the other way around), allowing us to do "cross-chain" transactions.
-For example, we can do some computations on a chain and use the result of this computation on the other chain.
+For example, we can do some computations on one chain and use the result of this computation on the other chain.

 Bridges on Starknet all use `L1-L2` messaging.
 Let's say that you want to bridge tokens from Ethereum to Starknet.
-You will simply have to deposit your tokens in the L1 bridge contract, which will automatically trigger the minting of the same token on L2.
+You will simply have to deposit your tokens into the L1 bridge contract, which will automatically trigger the minting of the same token on L2.
 Another good use case for `L1-L2` messaging would be [DeFi pooling][defi pooling doc].

 On Starknet, it's important to note that the messaging system is **asynchronous** and **asymmetric**.

-- **Asynchronous**: this means that in your contract code (being Solidity or Cairo), you can't wait the result of the message being sent on the other chain within your contract code execution.
+- **Asynchronous**: this means that in your contract code (being Solidity or Cairo), you can't await the result of the message being sent on the other chain within your contract code execution.
 - **Asymmetric**: sending a message from Ethereum to Starknet (`L1->L2`) is fully automated by the Starknet sequencer, which means that the message is being automatically delivered to the target contract on L2.
-However, when sending a message from Starknet to Ethereum (`L2->L1`), only the hash of the message is sent on L1 by the Starknet sequencer.
+However, when sending a message from Starknet to Ethereum (`L2->L1`), only the hash of the message is sent to L1 by the Starknet sequencer.
 You must then consume the message manually via a transaction on L1.

 Let's dive into the details.